tanium/octobot/README.md

 Octobot isn't content to stop there, it also wants to help merge pull requests to release branches for you.
-All you have to do is label pull requests with "backport-1.0" (for example) and it will auto-cherry-pick this PR after it is merged to "release/1.0" and open up a new PR for you.
+All you have to do is label pull requests with "backport-1.0" (for example).
+After merging the original PR, it will cherry-pick the commit to "release/1.0" and open up a new PR for you.

 Yet still more, octobot also wants to help improve JIRA issue tracking.
 If a PR is submitted with jira issues in the title, they will be commented on and